 Example Prediction Scenario

-A runner using 5K Time Predictor might enter a recent race result and receive a target finish time that is faster than expected.
+A runner might enter a recent race result and receive a target finish time that is faster than expected.
 Before accepting it, the runner should ask whether the recent race was on a fast course, whether training has changed, and whether the target race has different heat, hills, or fueling demands.

 If the prediction feels realistic, convert it into pace and splits.
 If it feels optimistic, create an A goal and a more conservative B goal.
 That gives the runner a plan for good conditions without forcing an unrealistic pace if race day is harder than expected.